There are a number of options when it comes to chicken fencing. All need to achieve two things though:

 The first is of course the highest priority to keep your chickens safe, I am happy to lose the odd plant if an escapee wanders onto the vegetable patch, this is soon forgotten about but discovering birds with their heads removed and bodies half buried is something you don’t forget for a long time, if at all.

 So what are the options when it comes to fencing chickens?
 One of the best solutions for me has been an electric fence but this does come at a cost and requires regular maintenance.
-There is more information on the different kinds of electric fences on my Electric Fence page and kits can be purchased online such as this one.
+There is more information on the different kinds of electric fences on my Electric Fence page.

 The good old fashioned way is to use galvanised chicken netting or rabbit wire as it is called in the trade.
 This needs to be at least 6 foot high and I say this because I have seen a fox leap up and scramble over the top of a 5 foot high chicken run fence when I found him inside one of my runs one morning.
 Wire needs to be buried in the ground about 8 inches, ideally 12 to be completely safe but if you bend the wire out, you can normally burry it 6 inches with a 6 inch overlap.
 If you are on sandy soil that is easier to dig, I would consider improving the depth of your chicken fencing.